-Status: Unanimously passed the Assembly and is pending in the Senate Labor Committee.
+Status: Unanimously passed the Assembly, and unanimously passed the Senate Labor Committee and is pending in the Senate Appropriations Committee.

 Pay Equity Issues

 Annual Pay Data Reports (SB 973)

 Evincing the ongoing feud between California and the federal government, this bill would essentially enact the proposed Obama administration regulations for revised EEO-1 reporting that the Trump Administration challenged in 2017.
 The bill's author states it is intended to force large California employers to undertake self-audits of their pay structures and then report these results to enable the state to monitor the overall progress toward achieving pay equity.